Relic point Vietnam

 Ong Mat Pagoda is located in Ward 1, Tra Vinh city.
 The Sanskrit name of this temple is Bodhisàlaraja, Khmer people still call it Wat Kompong, which translates to Ben Temple.
 Ong Mat Pagoda is the provincial Khmer Buddhist center and was chosen to house the Mahanikay Khmer Buddhist Administration Office.
 In the early 20th century, when the Catholic Cathedral was invested in and built by the colonial government, the Khmer community also joined forces to build the solemn and majestic Ong Mat pagoda as a form of honoring cultural values. nationalization.
 The pagoda consists of many harmonious structures surrounding the main hall, in a campus of nearly 1.3 hectares, surrounded by a closed wall.
 The gate of Ong Mat pagoda is a beautiful architecture with 8 pillars supporting the gate roof and dividing the gate into a wide main walkway in the middle and two smaller walkways on both sides.
 At the top of each column is decorated with the two-faced Keyno Angel Bird, always smiling to welcome guests.
 On both sides of the gate are two walls that are both gradually lowering and expanding, decorated with a pair of seven-headed snakes in the style of traditional Khmer art.
 The main hall of Ong Mat Pagoda faces east and is built on a three-step foundation.
 The 1.35 m high blue stone foundation is surrounded by an iron fence nearly 2 m high and on each end of the fence post is a four-sided Bhrama image.
 On the altar inside the main hall is a majestic statue of Sakyamuni Buddha on a 4.4 m high lotus throne; 5 m long and 4.3 m wide.
 Around this large statue, there are many smaller Buddha statues made of many materials such as stone, cement, bronze, wood... with many different sizes and positions.
 Behind the main hall is the Library with the unique architecture of a traditional wooden stilt house of the ancient Southern Khmer people.
 All 24 column heads, central and longitudinal... are elaborately carved and painted with gilded vermilion.
 The library has three compartments, the middle compartment is where books are stored, including many ancient bibliographies; The two rooms on both sides are reading and studying places for monks and relatives in Phum Soc.
 In the campus of Ong Mat Pagoda, there are also a number of structures such as the monks' monastery, Mahanikay Buddhist Administration Office, lecture hall, Neakta worship sala, memorial tower...
 Originating from Ong Mat Pagoda, the movement demanding the teaching and learning of Sanskrit and Khmer scripts spread throughout the pagodas and villages in the province, against the "ignorant" policy of the French colonialists.
 After that, not only teaching and learning the Khmer language but also the national language was included in teaching, creating more favorable conditions for ethnic minority children to learn, and better realizing equal rights between ethnic groups. nation.
 Not only learning literacy and knowledge, generations of Khmer monks at Ong Mat Pagoda also focused on enhancing patriotism and the will to hate invaders.
 Therefore, this pagoda is the starting point of the political struggle movement of monks and Khmer people in the province and is a place that shelters many young people of all ethnic groups in the province from having to serve as soldiers for the enemy during the resistance. war against America.
 That's why, when the Spring Mau Than offensive was taking place, the enemy sent bombers to cause heavy damage.
 Ong Mat Pagoda was ranked a national historical and cultural relic by the Ministry of Culture, Sports and Tourism in 2009.
 Source: Tra Vinh Province Electronic Information Portal

-Tra Vinh 232 view
+Tra Vinh 847 view

 Rating : National monument Open door

-HISTORICAL RELIC OF PHNO OM PUNG Pagoda (SIRIVANSA RAMA)
+HISTORICAL RELIC OF PHNO OM PUNG Pagoda (SIRIVANSARAMA)

 Phno Om Pung Pagoda (Sirivansaràma), also known as Long Truong Pagoda, is located in Long Truong hamlet, Tan Hiep commune, Tra Cu district, Tra Vinh province.
 The pagoda was ranked as a provincial historical relic by the People's Committee of Tra Vinh province on March 15, 2016.
-In August 1945, the Youth Pioneer force, the people of Long Hiep commune and about 30 monks of Phno Om Pung pagoda, including the eldest monk, used rudimentary weapons such as sticks and spears.
+In August 1945, the Youth Pioneer force, the people of Long Hiep commune and about 30 monks of Phno Om Pung pagoda, including the eldest monk, used rudimentary weapons such as sticks and bamboo sticks.
 Sharp, fake guns rose up to demonstrate loudly.
 Under strong pressure from the masses and the active and enthusiastic campaign of the monks, the Te commune handed over the government to the revolution.
 In September 1946, the first Long Hiep Commune Party Cell was established, Phno Om Pung Bo Pagoda was chosen as a base to house and protect revolutionary forces.
 During the period from 1946 to 1950, the 310th battalion of the 9th military region fought the Nomen battle, with the participation of local guerrillas, Buddhists and monks of Phno Om Pung pagoda.
 In this battle, our forces won.
 In April 1953, relying on spies to inform them, the enemy ambushed and captured comrade Thach Ngoc Bien, who was hiding in a closet at Phno Om Pung pagoda.
 At this time, they tortured the comrade in front of the temple yard until he fainted.
 Seeing this, the monk mobilized the monks in the temple to protest to put pressure on the enemies.
 Because we captured our revolutionary forces hiding right at the pagoda, the enemies saw the pagoda as a thorn in their side, and they always tried every way to search, arrest, and bombard the pagoda.
 Also this year, the pagoda was completely burned down, 5 Buddhists and 2 monks of the pagoda were injured.
 After the Geneva Accords were signed, the revolutionary forces encountered many difficulties, the enemy arrested and imprisoned many officials, and tried every way to isolate resistance families.
 However, many families were not afraid of hardships and hardships, accepting sacrifices to feed and protect revolutionary cadres, including the monks of Phno Om Pung pagoda.
 The temple built a secret cellar to house revolutionary cadres.
-In particular, the main hall is the most sacred place, but the monks did not hesitate to shelter officials in the cellar under the Buddha statue.
-In 1960, Phno Om Pung Pagoda was chosen by the revolutionary forces as a place to print many types of leaflets and slogans and to house and protect revolutionary cadres stationed at the pagoda.
+In particular, the main hall is the most sacred place, but the monks did not hesitate to house cadres in the cellar under the Shakyamuni Buddha statue.
+In 1960, Phno Om Pung pagoda was chosen by the revolutionary forces as a place to print many types of leaflets, slogans and to house and protect revolutionary cadres stationed at the pagoda.
 From 1961 - 1968, the party cell campaigned to give food and clothes and distribute land to the people.
-Phno Om Pung pagoda also actively participated in contributing "Lac donation" to provide food for the revolutionary forces.
+Phno Om Pung Pagoda also actively contributed to providing food for the revolutionary forces.
 During this time, the temple opened a school to teach catechism, pali and general classes.
 Through these classes, monks and grassroots officials propagated the Party's policies, explained the enemy's sinister plots, and educated patriotism and revolutionary spirit.
 From these classes, many people later became revolutionary soldiers.
 During the period 1969 - 1971, Phno Om Pung continued to house and protect many officials of the commune, district and province.
 Through two resistance wars, monks and Buddhists, despite difficulties and dangers, were willing to sacrifice their lives to feed and protect revolutionary cadres and participate in the resistance.
 Phno Om Pung Pagoda contributed a part to the liberation of the country.
 Source: Tra Vinh Province Electronic Information Portal

-Tra Vinh 221 view
+Tra Vinh 834 view

 Rating : Provincial level relics Open door